rvaiya/lg-angular-file-sort/README.md

-#wtf?
+#Description

- Splits angular-file-sorter into two streams, one which injects angular depdencies into files and another which updates the dependency list each time it receives data.
-This allows one to use angular-files-sort with a watcher and intelligently perform injection on different file sets.
+ Splits angular-file-sorter into two streams, one which injects angular depdencies into files and another which updates the dependency list each time it is written to.
+This allows one to use angular-files-sort with a watcher to intelligently perform injection on different file sets.

 #Usage

- The injector  consumes an identifier, a glob describing the angular files being injected, and a glob describing the injection target and returns a stream generator which produces a stream that injects the specified angular dependencies into the files passed into it.
-If the dependency list is updated all of the target files specified by the second glob expression will be updated.
+ The injector  consumes an identifier and a glob describing the angular files being injected and returns a stream generator which produces a stream that injects the specified angular dependencies into the files passed into it.

- The updater consumes an identifier and returns a stream generator which generates a stream that updates the dependency list associated with an injector sharing the identifier each time data is piped into it.
+ The updater consumes an identifier and returns a stream generator which generates a stream that updates the dependency list associated with the injector sharing the identifier.
+Each time data is piped into the stream the dep list is updated and all files that have flowed through the injector are re-injected.

 #Example